 Gentlewomen were only allowed to drink tea or fruit juices.
-Therefore he decided to create an alcoholic cocktail which looked like fruit juice with a pretty rose hue and called it a fruit punch.
+Therefore he decided to create an alcoholic cocktail that looked like fruit juice with a pretty rose hue and called it a fruit punch.

-You can alight at Esplanade station and follow the signs for around 5 minutes to the magnificent colonial hotel.
+You can alight at the Esplanade Metro stop and follow the signs for around 5 minutes to the magnificent colonial hotel.

 If you’re approaching by bus there are plenty of stops which are near Raffles, the 14 or 14E are probably best.

 What to expect when you enter Raffles Hotel in Singapore